chrisross00/seeker-py-new/roadmap.md

 # Roadmap

 ## Priority
+  * On/off switch for bots
+  * Add whitespace for FE, remove for BE
   * Don't send SMS until morning
   * Blueprints might be used wrong... need to investigate.
 Could clone the whole thing and then start trying to set up the db without any blueprint stuff
     * Either way, blueprints is the key to setting up separate route handlers